TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

 ## Technology Stack

 - **Frontend:** Typescript React.
-This choose is made over Javascript becuase we would like strongly typed language and gives better tooling then Javascript.
-Then React was choosen because it makes coding dynamic applications easier to write and more performant aswell as when we're already familiar with react beforehand.
+This choice was made over Javascript because we while we prefer a strongly typed language we also feel it provides better tooling than Javascript.
+React was chosen as our design library because of how dynamic it makes coding applications, because of our familiarity with the technology.
+Also out of the box, TypeScript supports JSX and which allows us to get the full React Web support that we want.

 - **Backend:** We have choosen C# because its obejct-oriented and uses dotnet which gives access to Entity Framework (EF).
 EF is a object-relation mapper which makes it easier to make CRUD operations in a relational database.
 Other programming langauges also have object-relation mapper like JPA for Java but we like how easy and intuative EF is to use.